Romance at the House of Refuge

 Mrs. Bessey will be serving iced tea and lemonade on the porch and sharing the family photos album, as Mr. Bessey tells tall tails of living at the House of Refuge when Hutchinson Island was a wilderness, packed with bears and wild animals.

-On Exhibit now – Paintings by Curt Whiticar
+On Exhibit in the Keeper’s Quarters – Paintings by Curt Whiticar

-Enjoy paintings by local pioneer Curt Whiticar in the Quarters at the House of Refuge.
-Whiticar’s water colors, depict events in early Martin County.
-They have been coupled with historical photographs and verbiage expanding on local events and history.
+Enjoy paintings by local pioneer Curt Whiticar (1911-2017).
+Whiticar’s paintings depict historical events in early Martin County.
+Coupled with vintage photographs and verbiage, the exhibit tells the story of the area’s colorful and interesting history.